eigerco/pallet-move/doc/design.md

 - `pallet-move-rpc` - the RPC MoveVM pallet repository - placed under `src/rpc` directory in the `pallet-move` repository.
 Contains the RPC codebase, tests, and documentation.
 Work is done in the `main` branch.
 - `pallet-move-runtime-api` - the runtime API MoveVM pallet repository - placed under `src/rpc/runtime-api` directory in the `pallet-move` repository.
 Work is done in the `main` branch.
 - `substrate-move` - Move language fork [repository](https://github.com/eigerco/substrate-move) - contains the Move language codebase, tests, and documentation.
-- `substrate-node-template` - testing [node repository](https://github.com/eigerco/substrate-node-template) - contains the node codebase, tests, and documentation.
+- `substrate-node-template-move-vm-test` - testing [node repository](https://github.com/eigerco/substrate-node-template-move-vm-test) - contains the node codebase, tests, and documentation.
 Work is done in the `polkadot-1.0.0-pallet-move` branch.

 Testing code should be separated from the actual codebase.
-That's a little different approach when compared to the previous Pontem work where the Move pallet and machine were placed inside the main Pontem repository and built together with the node.
-Pontem did the real node and the usable blockchain and therefore, it was justified to keep everything in one place.
-In our case, we are not going to build a real blockchain, but use only a modified template node to prove our solution is working correctly.
-We believe it will be easier for further pallet integrators to have it separated from the node codebase as they can fork only pallet repo and integrate it with their solutions.
+That's a little different approach when compared to the previous Pontem work, where the Move pallet and machine were placed inside the main Pontem repository and built together with the node.
+Pontem implemented a real node and a usable blockchain, and therefore, it was justified to keep everything in one place.
+In our case, we are not going to build a full blockchain, but only a MoveVM pallet.
+We plan to use only a modified template node to prove our solution is working correctly.
+We believe it will be easier for further pallet integrators to have it separated from the node codebase as they can fork only the pallet repo and integrate it with their solutions.

 ## Deliverables